metasfresh/metasfresh-documentation/_installation_collection/EN/How_do_I_setup_the_metasfresh_stack_using_Docker.md

       restart: always
 ```

-## Docker container visualization
+## Docker Container Visualization

-See this [forum post](https://forum.metasfresh.org/t/docker-gui-recommendation) about the topic which recommends two widely used tools.
+See this [forum post](https://forum.metasfresh.org/t/docker-gui-recommendation) about this topic for recommendations on two widely used tools.

 ## Feedback
 If you have any questions or problems, feel free to ask for support in our official public forum: [forum.metasfresh.org](http://forum.metasfresh.org).